 Our goal is to evaluate these results in a detailed, dynastic life-cycle model where fertility is endogenous.
-As in Fuster et al. (2003), we present a general equilibrium, overlapping generations model with two-sided altruism among individuals whose differences in skills (education) and life-time expectancy lead to heterogeneity in income, wealth, and therefore, fertility.
+As in Fuster et al. (2003), we present a general equilibrium, overlapping generations model with two-sided altruism among individuals whose differences in skills (education) and life-time expectancy lead to heterogeneity in income and wealth, and therefore, fertility.
 Old age security and parental altruism, together with the social security system, are the major forces behind fertility decisions.
 In the PAYG system, the old age support parents receive is independent of the number of children they have.
-The fully funded system internalizes the fertility decision: parents finance their retirement consumption from savings or from the old age support provided by their own children.
+The fully funded system internalizes the fertility decision: parents finance their retirement consumption from savings or from the security from 0% to 10% decreases fertility by 0.1 children per woman.
+To obtain simultaneous growth in per capita income and a fall in fertility, Fernandez-Villaverde (2001) studies a model with 'capital-specific technological change and capital-skill complementarity'.

+old age support provided by their own children.
 Thus children are perceived as an alternative investment good, costly in terms of time and goods.
 Finally, the fully funded reform eliminates the social security tax which is distortive and costly for borrowing constrained agents, possibly enabling them to have more children.